Stiftung Chance für das kritisch kranke Kind

 Corinne Mertzlufft

-Corinne Mertzlufft is a businesswoman and, after various professional positions and additional training, is now Business Development Manager at the Swiss company Panolin International Inc., responsible for the Onshore Business Unit.
-She describes herself as a team player who likes to "get things moving".
+Corinne Mertzlufft is a businesswoman and held to this day various professional and leading positions, i.e. in Business Development Management.
+She is fluent in five languages and describes herself as a team player who likes to "get things moving".

 Claudia Furrer-Kübler